The Green-Wood Cemetery 40.658° N -73.9941° W

 field trip

 Learn about many types of birds that live at Green-Wood by observing them in their natural habitat!
-Students will search for birds among the trees, in the meadows, trees, or swimming in a ponds, all while learning important skills for urban birding.
+Students will search for birds among the trees, in the meadows, trees, or swimming in ponds, all while learning important skills for urban birding.

 Starting Location: Main Entrance, Prospect Park West Entrance, Fort Hamilton Parkway Entrance, or 34th Street Entrance.
 Please indicate your preferred starting location at the time of booking.